ukaea/PyVMCON/docs/source/vmcon.rst

 The convergence test is performed on the :math:`j`'th iteration after the QSP.
 The convergence test is the sum of two terms:

 * The predicted change in magnitude of the objective function.
-* The complimentary error; where the complimentary error being 0 would mean that a specific constraint is at equality or the Lagrange multipliers are 0.
+* The complementary error; where the complementary error being 0 would mean that a specific constraint is at equality or the Lagrange multipliers are 0.

 This is encapsulated in the equation: